jadecobra/python_tdd_exercises/source/truth_table/projects/elevator.rst

 code from the chapter
 *************************************************************************************

-:ref:`Do you want to see all the CODE I typed in this chapter?<Microwave: tests and solutions>`
+:ref:`Do you want to see all the CODE I typed in this chapter?<elevator: tests and solutions>`

 ----